 '01.e1'.
 This rules out use of any indexes for the string column.

 To find the

-optimized by a preprocessor that checks whether you are
+key_col.
+This is optimized by a preprocessor that checks whether you are using

-in the index.
-In this case, MySQL does a single key lookup
+key_colin the index.
+In this case, MySQL does a single key lookup for each

 In some cases, a query can be optimized to retrieve values without consulting the data rows.
 (An index that provides all the necessary results for a query is called a covering index.)
 If a query uses from a table only columns that are included in some index, the selected values can be retrieved from the index tree for greater speed: